 This section describes the metadata that are written to all CERES HDF products.
-Table A-1 describes the CERES Baseline Header Metadata that are written on both HDF and binary direct access output science data products.
-The parameters are written in HDF structures for CERES HDF output products and are written as 80-byte records for binary direct access output products.
+Table A-1 describes the CERES Baseline Header Metadata that is to be written to all HDF and binary direct access output science data products.
+This table is a replica of appendix A of (Reference 15).
+These parameters are written in HDF structures for HDF output products or are written as 80-byte records for binary direct access output products.
 Some parameters may be written in multiple records.
-Table A-2 describes the CERES_metadata Vdata parameters which are a subset of the CERES Baseline Header Metadata and are also written to all CERES HDF output products.
-For details on CERES Metadata, see the CERES Software Bulletin "CERES Metadata Requirements for LaTIS" (Reference 15).
+For additional details on CERES Metadata, see the CERES Software Bulletin "CERES Metadata Requirements for LaTIS" (Reference 15).
+In addition to this baseline metadata set, the user may include additional metadata relevant to their subsystem.
+Examples include the following items.